Panadura: Road

 Pandura is located at the junction of the A2 (Galle Road) and the A8 (Panadura-Ratnapura Road).

 Rail

-Panadura railway station is located to the east of the town, and is located on the Coastal line.
+Panadura railway station is located to the west of the town, and is located on the Coastal line.

 Bus

 Due to Panadura being situated along Galle Road, it is serviced by many bus routes terminating at Panadura as well as ones heading further south.